Best Day Trips from New Orleans Under Three Hours

 Drive Time: 50 minutes

 The INFINITY Science Center is just over the border in Pearlington, Mississippi.
-While a visit there no longer includes a bus trip out to NASA’s Stennis Space Center, it’s still a neat place to see, especially if you’re looking for day trips from New Orleans with kids or science nerds.
+While a visit there no longer includes a bus trip out to NASA’s Stennis Space Center, it’s still a neat place to see if you’re looking for options for kids or science nerds.

 I don’t have kids, but I do have Brian.

 My only beef was that the center is a little organizationally crazy.
-They don’t seem to have the staff to deal with large school groups, something we quickly realized when we had to share a line for both gift shop trinkets and tickets to get into the exhibit space.
+They don’t have the staff to deal with large school groups, something we quickly realized when we had to share a line for gift shop trinkets and tickets to get into the exhibits.

 Note: I don’t usually say this, but a weekend visit may be preferable for this one.

-While it’s not the Kennedy Space Center, it’s an excellent place to spend a nerdy afternoon.
+While it’s not the Kennedy Space Center, it’s an excellent place to spend a nerdy afternoon as you ponder road trips from New Orleans.

 Distance: 40 miles